Ali Ball, e-commerce editor.

 Want more tried and tested recommendations from the RW editors?
 Sign up to our weekly newsletter Kit Bag.
 Click here to subscribe.

-There's also a plethora of technology that you can use to keep yourself in top condition, from App can integrate with third-party data that can track how you're recovering to the Active vs. passive recovery: Which rest is best and compression boots to sooth aching muscles.
+There's also a plethora of technology that you can use to keep yourself on top form, from heart rate monitors that can track how you're recovering to the best massage guns and compression boots to sooth aching muscles.
 The latter are a fairly recent technology: self-inflating sleeves designed to apply pressure to different points on the legs and feet, theoretically helping to improve blood flow and reducing inflammation from small muscle tears.

 Our marathon-running editors have put a bunch of compression boots to the test, to bring you our pick of the ones that are truly worth your investment.
 These are our top picks, at a glance.

-The pressure within recovery boots is compressed air that targets the muscle tissue – it's called pneumatic compression.
+The pressure within recovery boots is compressed air that targets the muscle tissue.
 Depending on the model you buy, you can apply different degrees of compression.
-Most max out at around 110mmHg, but some (like the MyoAir) Advertisement - Continue Reading Below.
+Most max out at around 110mmHg, but some (like the Pulsio Boots) go up to 200mmHg, if you're someone who likes an intense squeeze.

-that can track how youre recovering to the Runner’s World, overseeing RW’s new membership programme, set to launch later this year.
+Everything you need to know about recovery runs Runner’s World, overseeing RW’s new membership programme, set to launch later this year.
 She has been with the brand for close to three years now – previously working as deputy digital editor, where she covered all manner of running topics, spanning training, health, injury, nutrition and gear.
 Over the years, she’s interviewed an abundance of awe-inspiring athletes, from top-tier ultrarunners and Olympic champions to everyday runners who have accomplished extraordinary things.
 Jen has been a sports journalist for 10 years; she is the former editor of Women’s Running magazine and has also worked as Sports Editor at Red Bull.
 She started running a decade ago and likes to dabble in triathlon a little, too.
 You’ll find she’s happiest plodding down the Thames path or chowing down on a post-run pastry.

 Rachel is Runner's World UK's Senior Content Writer, covering all running-related topics from training advice and gear reviews to race reports and elite runner profiles.
 Formerly a Website Content Editor and Content Manager at London Marathon Events and The Running Channel respectively, Rachel is well-versed in the running scene and understands what it takes to put on some of the biggest running events in the world.
 A 2:50 marathoner, she would much rather run 26.2 miles than race a 5K and has currently completed 11 marathons, including five of the six Abbott World Marathon Majors in a sub-3 time.
 She now hopes to run the Tokyo Marathon to complete the set and become a Six Star Finisher.